Fi3/stratum/README.md

 * CI/CD
 * ...

+This repo will be kept as a simpler version of the Sv2 repo so if some big structural change is needed in the Sv2 repo can be easily experimented here.

 The explorational phase is useful also to set the project's milestones.

-Milestones/Roadmap: (an issue for the milestones can be useful)
+Milestones/Roadmap:
 - [ ] Write project's milestones (~15 February 2021)
 - [ ] Style and structure of the Sv2 repo decided and documented (~15 February 2021)
 - [ ] Create github organization (~15 February 2021)